 Will a Smart Meter Reduce My Bills?

 A smart meter will reduce your bills, providing you keep track of your display unit.
-A smart meter, sadly, will not implement any blocks on the energy you receive, nor will it force you to take up better habits.
+However it will not implement any blocks on the energy you receive, nor will it force you to take up better habits.
 What it will do, however, is give you clearer information from the energy you are using.
 While you may previously have been checking random numbers on your electricity and gas meters, a smart unit will tell you what you’ve run up in your current quarter or billing period.

 A smart meter will help to reduce your bills if you choose to keep track of it.
 In order for this service to be worth your while, you are going to need to show willing and to monitor your expenditure.
 This, at least, may help some people get into better financial shape.
 It may even help you to understand which appliances and services in your home are driving up costs the most.
 It is certainly a great idea for educational purposes.